CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 (2) The fact that a promise does not of itself induce a performance or return promise does not prevent the performance or return promise from being consideration for the promise.

->Determine relevance of the concept of Consideration as Motive or Inducing Cause in relation with AAS acts and their consequences under an AALE process, and whether attribution to promisor and/or promisee changes something.
+>Determine _**relevance of the concept and sub-process of Consideration as Motive or Inducing Cause in relation with AAS acts and their consequences under an AALE process,**_ and whether _**attribution to promisor and/or promisee changes something.**_

 ### § 82.
 Promise to Pay Indebtedness; Effect on the Statute of Limitations